Niranchana44/Lung_infection/README.md

-# Lung Infection Detection using CNN and Transfer Learning
+## Lung Infection Detection using CNN and Transfer Learning

 ## **Motivation**

+I chose this project driven by my passion for applying AI for real-world applciations particulart in the healthcare space

 Early and accurate detection of lung infections is crucial for preventing disease progression and improving patient outcomes.
 However, radiographic images are often complex and require expert interpretation, which may not always be accessible in low-resource settings.

 This project aims to develop an automated deep learning model capable of identifying lung infection patterns from medical images.
 By leveraging **Convolutional Neural Networks (CNNs)** and **transfer learning techniques**, the model supports medical professionals in diagnostic decision-making, reduces workload, and enhances screening efficiency.

---
 ## **Approach**

 ### **Data Exploration and Visualization**